“Science, Freedom, Beauty, Adventure… aviation offers it all!” (Charles A. Lindberg)

 - 77,400 – China

 - 15,200 - Commonwealth of Independent States

 Expect many jet pilot jobs to surface in Asia over the next two decades.
-You will be able to accrue significant jet command hours in a minimum time on your journey to the larger international carriers.
+Asian opportunities will help you accrue significant jet command hours in a minimum time as part of your journey to the larger international carriers.

 - 192,300 new commercial airline pilots will be needed over the next 20 years (2013-2032) (Boeing Pilot and Technical Market Outlook)